How Many Brackets Do I Need?

-The number of brackets needed is generally based on the diameter of the rod and the length of the rod.
-Every rod may need an additional bracket(s) in the middle if a rod is spliced, exceeds a maximum suggested span, or your drapery is particularly heavy.
-Since no single section of rod can exceed 105", you will always need a middle bracket on rods over 105".
+The number of brackets needed is generally based on two factors: 1) the diameter of the rod, and 2) the length of the rod.
+Rods will need middle bracket(s) to support a splice point, if they exceed a maximum suggested span, or if your drapery is particularly heavy.
+Since no single segment of a rod can exceed 105", you will always need a middle bracket on rods over 105".

-Since rods increase in rigidity as they increase in diameter, we have these suggested guidelines.
+Rods increase in rigidity as they increase in diameter.
+Maximum suggested spans between brackets by rod diameter are listed below.
 The distance between two adjacent brackets is called a "span".

-A rod @ 95" with no middle brackets would have a span of 95".
+A rod @ 90" total length with no middle brackets would have a span of 90".

-If a rod length exceeds its maximum suggested span of 105", we will by default splice the rod into the minumum number of equal lengths.
-Contact us if you need custom spliced lengths.
+If a total rod length exceeds 93", we will by default splice the rod into the minumum number of equal segment lengths.
+You can opt to ship 1 1/4" and 1 1/2" diameter rods in segment spans up to 105" for a $150.00 large package surcharge.
+Contact us if you need custom spliced segment lengths.

-Corner and Bay window curtain rods will usually need a bracket near each corner.
-(Mounted on whichever wall you prefer.)
+Corner and 3-sided (bay) window curtain rods will usually need a bracket near each corner (mounted on whichever wall you prefer).
+If your curtains are heavy, consider adding a bracket to each side of the corner.

 Now that you know how many brackets you'll need and their approximate placements, you can determine whether or not you'll need to slide any of the drapery past a bracket.